Meet our amazing team of staff who are working to bring our vision to life!

 Sam Sims

-Sam Sims is a Lecturer in the Centre for Education Policy and Equalising Opportunities (CEPEO) at UCL.
+Sam Sims is an Associate Professor in the Centre for Education Policy and Equalising Opportunities (CEPEO) at UCL.
 His research focuses on teachers, teaching, and teacher professional development.
 Sam teaches evaluation methods at UCL and has also published research on this topic.
 As part of CEML, Sam helps to design and evaluate the cost-effectiveness of training for early maths educators.
 You can find him on Twitter @DrSamSims.

 Victoria Simms